grig23/primetime.en/help/programming/browser-tvsdk-2.4/drm-content-security/android-dhls-failover-for-playback/t-psdk-browser-tvsdk-2.4-manifest-update-use.md

 ---
 description: You can turn on this feature and check for related events.
-seo-description: You can turn on this feature and check for related events.
-seo-title: Use live master-manifest update
 title: Use live master-manifest update
-uuid: 4ec665ab-b7ce-4a45-a251-13a07eb4d789
 ---

 # Use live master-manifest update{#use-live-master-manifest-update}